-- Result: win, loss or draw. - ▷ Some games, such as EWN, have no draw. - Zero-sum means one player's loss is exactly the other player's gain, and vice versa. - $\triangleright$ There is no way for both players to win at the same time. - By the same token, there is no way for both players to lose at the same time. - $\triangleright$ In these cases, it is usually called a tie or draw
+- Result: win, loss or draw. - ▷ Some games, such as EWN, have no draw. - Zero-sum means one player's loss is exactly the other player's gain, and vice versa. - \triangleright There is no way for both players to win at the same time. - ▶ By the same token, there is no way for both players to lose at the same time. - \triangleright In these cases, it is usually called a tie1 or draw2

-&lt;sup>1 "Tie" sometimes means both sides have chance to win.
+1 "Tie" sometimes means both sides have chance to win.

-&lt;sup>2 "Draw" sometimes means both sides have no chance to win.
+2 "Draw" sometimes means both sides have no chance to win.